ActiveDirectoryManagementFramework/ActiveDirectoryManagementFramework.github.io/documentation/components/domain/groupmemberships.md

 The type of object being granted membership.
 Corresponds to the ObjectClass attribute value of the AD object(user, group, computer, ...).

+### ObjectCategory

+Rather than specifying an explicit entity, assign all principals in a given Object Cagtegory as group member.

+> Note: In order to be applicable, each category member must be a security principal (that has the ObjectSID property).

 ### Group

 > This parameter uses [name resolution](../../advanced/name-mapping.html).